-(1) Application The applicant shall submit five (5) copies of an application that contains all required documentation required under Section 46.06 to the Town Clerk accompanied by the payment of the appropriate fees as set forth herein.
-The Application shall be signed by the Operator and by the landowner, provided the landowner is a person other than the Operator.
+(2) Application Submittal.
+The applicant shall submit five (5) copies of the Application Form and all required documentation required under Section 46.06 to the Town Clerk accompanied by the payment of the appropriate fees as set forth herein.
+The Application Form shall be signed by the Operator and by the landowner, provided the landowner is a person other than the Operator.

-(2) Reimbursement Of Fees And Costs.
+(3) Reimbursement Of Fees And Costs.

 (a) Reimbursable Costs.
-The Town Clerk and other Town staff may expend time in the review and processing of the application.
-The Town may also retain the services of a Retained Expert for the purposes of reviewing, processing and acting upon Operator's License applications or Mining Agreements Any applicant for a Operator's License shall reimburse the Town for staff time expended, and shall reimburse the Town for the cost to the Town charged by any Retained Expert, in the administration, investigation, and processing of such Operator's License application.
+The Town Clerk and other Town staff may expend time in the review and processing of Operator's Licenses.
+The Town may also retain the services of professional consultants in reviewing, processing and acting upon Operator's License applications, including but not limited to engineers, attorneys, planners, environmental specialists, and other consultants with skills relevant to Operator Licensing issues arising under this Ordinance.
+Any applicant for a Operator's License shall reimburse the Town for staff time expended, and shall reimburse the Town for the cost to the Town charged by any consultant retained by the Town, in the administration, investigation, and processing of such Operator's License application.